 - Wipe with a clean cloth and methylated spirits or isopropyl alcohol.

-- Throw the cloth in the rubbish when finished, to avoid spreading mould spores.
+- Clean all cloths and brushes well, or throw them in the rubbish when finished, to avoid spreading mould spores.

 Watch: How to remove mould in your home | 00:23 min